teris-io/longpoll/README.md

 * `ps.Publish(data, topics...)`: non-blocking publishing to all subscriptions of matching topics;
 * `ch, ok := ps.Get(id, pollDuration)` and `data := <-ch`: receiving data within `pollDuration` for subscription with Id `id`.

+### Performance

+Using the code from the following [demo repository][demo] a throughput test can be run via

+    ./go-pubsub-examples 4

+Measured on conventional hardware the long polling on a single channel processes 1 million samples in between 0.8 and 2.5s.
+Time measured from first published till last received.
+Processing is faster with concurrent consumers rather than a single consumer executed sequentially.

 ## License